Text to Speech Button

 The Eight-Limbed Path of Yoga Summarized*

-(Core guidelines to follow for ultimate success on your journey: 1-4 interface with the outside world | 5-8 interface with our inner world)
+(Core guidelines: 1-4 interface with the outside world | 5-8 interface with our inner world)

 *For more detailed overviews and explorations of these generic summaries, please search through this site.